wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragon-green.md

 <ins>Tail Sweep.</ins> Everybody directly behind the dragon must dodge or be pushed back, knocked prone and take damage (1D10).

 <ins>Swallow.</ins> The dragon throws one grappled target into the air and swallows it if it fails to dodge it.
-The swallowed creature is blinded, cant breath and takes poison damage (1D10) at the beginning of each of its turns.
+The swallowed creature is blinded, can't breathe and takes poison damage (1D10) at the beginning of each of its turns.

 <ins>Smell.</ins> The dragon detects all creatures near it.